Sexual Activity in the Setting of Cardiovascular Disease

 • Stress

-One of the most common concerns that cardiac patients and their partners have about sex is whether or not it is safe to engage in sexual activity.
 As far as your heart is concerned, sex is equivalent to moderate exercise.
-If you are able to carry out physical activities such as walking at a quick pace or walking up a few flights of stairs it is safe to have sex.
+If you are able to carry out physical activities, such as walking at a quick pace or walking up a few flights of stairs, it is safe to have sex.
 However, you should always consult with your doctor before engaging in any physical activities.

 Despite their concerns, many patients do not feel comfortable speaking to their doctors about sexual activity.
 Your doctor can play an important role in determining when it is safe to resume sexual activity and to what extent.
 Your doctor understands that intimacy and sex are important aspects of your life and are accustomed to discussing these issues.
-In addition to speaking to your doctor, communicating your concerns to your partner is just as important.
-Like other problems that may occur in a relationship, dealing with this issue together will help make the process easier.

-Sex and cardiac patients FAQ
+Sex and Cardiac Patients FAQ

 What happens to my heart during sex?

-Your heart rate, respiratory rate, and blood pressure increase.
+During sexual activity, your heart rate, respiratory rate, and blood pressure increase.
 However, these increases are slight and remain at safe levels.

 Is sex safe for my heart?